كيمياء حيوية السلام عليكم برجاء الحصول علي كتاب كيمياء حيوي يحتوي علي اقسام خاصه ب

 Standard liver panel

-3.5 to 5.0 g/dL is a protein made specifically by the liver, and can be measured cheaply and easily.
+Reference range3.5 to 5.0 g/dLAlbumin is a protein made specifically by the liver, and can be measured cheaply and easily.
 It is the main constituent of total protein; the remaining fraction is called globulin (including the immunoglobulins).
 Albumin levels are decreased in chronic liver disease, such as cirrhosis.
 It is also decreased in nephrotic syndrome, where it is lost through the urine.
 Poor nutrition or states of protein catabolism may also lead to hypoalbuminaemia.
 The half-life of albumin is approximately 20 days.
 Albumin is not considered to be an especially useful marker of liver synthetic function; coagulation factors (see below) are much more sensitive

 Alanine transaminase (ALT)